-DLC outperforms NFS and CIFS for single-stream I/O and provides higher aggregate bandwidth.
-For inferior NFS client implementations, the difference can be more than a factor of two.
-DLC also makes extremely efficient use of multiple NICs (even for single streams), whereas legacy NAS protocols allow only a single NIC to be used.
-In addition, DLC clients communicate directly with StorNext metadata controllers instead of going through an intermediate server, thereby lowering IOP latency.
+The StorNext LAN Clients outperform NFS and CIFS for single-stream I/O and provide higher aggregate bandwidth.
+For inferior NFS client implementations, the difference can be more than a factor of two.The The StorNext LAN Client also makes extremely efficient use of multiple NICs (even for single streams), whereas legacy NAS protocols allow only a single NIC to be used.
+In addition, StorNext LAN Clients communicate directly with StorNext metadata controllers instead of going through an intermediate server, thereby lowering IOP latency.